 Equity-Based (Strict): Daily limit calculated from your highest equity point during the day.
 A winning trade followed by a losing trade CAN bring you closer to the limit even if you're net positive.

-Alpha Funded uses balance-based daily drawdown calculation — the more favorable method for traders.
+Alpha Trader Firm uses balance-based daily drawdown calculation — the more favorable method for traders.

 3. Maximum Drawdown Limit